lbos7/lbos7.github.io/_projects/05-Differential-Drive Car with two Operating Modes.md

 ---

 # Differential-Drive Car with two Operating Modes
-The goal of this project was to build a differential-drive car that is able to follow a line or be controlled by a remote.
+This project was completed as the final project in the Georgia Institute of Technology's ME 4405: Introduction to Mechatronics, where my group decided on building a differential-drive car that is able to follow a line or be controlled by a remote.
 <br>

 ## Group Members